CleverCloud/documentation/content/doc/addons/keycloak.md

      - Select `partial Export`;
      - A cold export can be done at the start.

-> This is a total export, including the client's secrets and hashed password

-2. Set in the environment variables tab of the Keycloak Java application from the Clever Cloud console.
+2. A full export using the environment variables of the Keycloak Java application from the Clever Cloud console.
+    - Go to the Keycloak Java application in the Clever Cloud console
-    - In the Java application, you can explicit Realm you want to export as arguments to  the `CC_EXPORT_REALM` environment variable;
+    - In the Java application, you can explicitly Realm you want to export as arguments to  the `CC_EXPORT_REALM` environment variable;

-    > For instance, the following values will export `my_realm` after a restart:
+    > For instance, the following values export `my_realm` after the application restart:
         `CC_EXPORT_REALM=my_realm`

     - restart the Java application from the Clever Cloud console.

     > Don't forget to apply change at the bottom of the environment variable page if you use the console.

+> This is a total export, including the client's secrets and hashed password

 ### Importing realms data
 Uploading previously exported data in the `Import` folder in the associated FSBucket enables importing realms data.
 The import process starts after restarting the Java application.

 ## Security and updates
 Since the Keycloak add-on is a fully managed application, you don't have to select a particular version.
-It is automatically upgraded and updated both for features and security.
+It's automatically upgraded and updated both for features and security.
-After being updated, you might need to restart your Keycloak add-on.

-> We will warn you when a restart is required.
+An add-on update might require a restart.

+> Required actions are notified by email.

 ## Pricing plans
 ### Technical Review price plan